systemd/systemd/docs/USER_RECORD.md

 object are honored.
 If both `matchHostname` and `matchMachineId` are used within the same array entry, the object is honored when either match succeeds, i.e. the two match types are combined in OR, not in AND.
-(As a special case, if only a single machine ID is listed this field may be a single string rather than an array of strings.)
+(As a special case, if only a single hostname is listed this field may be a single string rather than an array of strings.)

 These two are the only two fields specific to this section.
 All other fields